akshchugh/ChessPGNAnalysis/README.md

 # ChessPGNAnalysis
-Analyse the PGN file and specify the blocks that have any chess pieces occuringon them after the moves
+Analyse the PGN file and specify the blocks that have any chess pieces occuring on them after the moves

+Team Members:
+Aakash,Aishwarya,Srravya